-The following list includes the Casualty and Property Insurance Program lines of insurance, with coverage amounts, which expire June 30, 2022:
+The following list includes the Casualty and Property Insurance Program lines of insurance, with coverage amounts, which expire June 30, 2024.

-- \$25 million aircraft liability coverage; \$10 million liability for Unmanned Aerial Vehicles, and aircraft hull coverage up to the planes' assessed values. - \$5 million Crime coverage for exposures such as fraud, theft, faithful performance, and employee dishonesty in excess of a \$150,000 deductible. - \$75 million General Liability coverage in excess of a \$25 million self-insured retention. - \$60 million Fiduciary and Employee Benefits Liability coverage in excess of a \$25 million selfinsured retention. - \$65 million Public Officials, Directors and Officers Liability (D&O) coverage in excess of a \$25 million self-insured retention. - Statutory Workers' Compensation, and \$1 million Employer's Liability coverage, in excess of a \$5 million self-insured retention; statutory coverage for Washington, D.C. employees. - Stated property value up to \$25 million Property Damage coverage limit.
+- \$25 million aircraft liability coverage; \$10 million liability for Unmanned Aerial Vehicles, and aircraft hull coverage up to the planes' assessed values. - \$5 million Crime coverage for exposures such as fraud, theft, faithful performance, and employee dishonesty in excess of a \$150,000 deductible. - \$75 million General Liability coverage in excess of a \$25 million self-insured retention.

+• \$60 million Fiduciary and Employee Benefits Liability coverage in excess of a \$25 million self-insured retention.

+- \$65 million Public Officials, Directors, and Officers Liability (D&O) coverage in excess of a \$25 million self-insured retention. - Statutory Workers' Compensation, and \$1 million Employers Liability coverage, in excess of a \$5 million self-insured retention; statutory coverage for Washington, D.C. employees. - Stated property value up to \$25 million Property Damage coverage limit.

-Metropolitan's property and casualty excess and specialty insurance renewal cost is expected to increase by approximately 15 percent over FY 2022/23.
+Metropolitan's property and casualty excess and specialty insurance renewal cost is expected to increase by about 14 percent over FY 2023/24.
 The cost increase is due to a continuation of significant global trends and factors affecting the insurance market.
-These include the extended economic fallout stemming from the global pandemic, increased frequency of climate change-induced mega-catastrophic weather events such as extreme storms and historic wildfires, and a continuation of significant social and political unrest.
-Escalating inflation over the past year, resulting from multiple national and international factors, is putting additional upward price pressure on the insurance market.
-These events, combined with already existing pricing pressure trends, such as the expectation of rising medical costs, are causing both higher pricing and more restrictive policy terms and conditions.
-The effect of price increases and policy restrictions is expected to be somewhat muted because Metropolitan is significantly self-insured.
-Nonetheless, premium increases will continue to be more noticeable than during the pre-pandemic era.
-The rate of cost increases for the coming year is expected to be similar to that experienced for FY 2022/23.
+These include lingering economic fallout from the global pandemic, increased frequency of climate change-induced mega-catastrophic weather events such as extreme storms and historic wildfires, and a continuation of significant social and political unrest.
+Though declining, continuing inflation resulting from national and international factors is putting additional upward price pressure on the insurance market.
+These events and conditions, in addition to pre-existing pricing pressure trends, are causing both higher insurance market pricing, and more restrictive policy terms and conditions.
+Metropolitan is somewhat well positioned by being significantly self-insured; consequently, the effect of price increases and policy restrictions are expected to be somewhat muted, but nonetheless will continue to be more noticeable than during the pre-pandemic era.
+The rate of cost increases for the coming year is expected to be similar to that experienced for FY 2023/24.